HUST-CPO/Scattering-multipole-decomposition/README.md

 1. W. Guo, Z. Cai, Z. Xiong, W. Chen, and Y. Chen, ''Efficient and accurate numerical-projection of electromagnetic multipoles for arbitrary scattering objects,''

 ## Acknowledgements
-The Matlab implementation of Lebedev and Gaussian quadrature is provided by Rob Parrish (Georgia Tech) and John Burkardt (Florida State University), respectively.
+The Matlab implementation of Lebedev and Gaussian quadrature are provided by Rob Parrish (Georgia Tech) and John Burkardt (Florida State University), respectively.
 We appreciate them for the useful numerical tools.